 Note that the prices that OEP publishes each week are averages and therefore might be different than your local price.
-For more information about how prices can be affected by various factors please see our Deliverable Fuels Pricing page.
-For Gasoline and Diesel prices, please see the AAA Daily Fuel Gauge Report.
+For more information about how prices can be affected by various factors, visit our Deliverable Fuels Pricing page.
+For information on how prices are collected, please see the Notes below as well as the EIA's Explanatory Notes and Frequently Asked Questions for the SHOPP program.

 Portable Document Format (.pdf).
 Visit nh.gov for a list of free .pdf readers for a variety of operating systems.